tlazenka/scrimini/README.md

 # scrimini

-Implementation of a tiny interpreter in Scala Native, inspired by [An interpreter in Haskell](https://jameshfisher.com/2018/03/06/an-interpreter-in-haskell/).
+Implementation of a tiny interpreter in Scala 3, inspired by [An interpreter in Haskell](https://jameshfisher.com/2018/03/06/an-interpreter-in-haskell/).

 ## Test